Incubate-or-Intubate/realtime-datawarehousing/README.md

 ### Kafka Topics

-1. In Confluent Cloud, create the topics your source connectors will write to.
-Navigate to the appropriate environment and cluster and click on `Topics` in the left-hand panel.
-Click the `Add Topic` button on the right-hand side of the display and add each of the following topic names.
-Set the `Partitions` field to 1 for each.
+1. In Confluent Cloud, create the topics your source connectors will use.
+In your target environment/cluster, click on `Topics` in the left-hand panel.
+Click the `Add Topic` button (right-hand side) and add a topic name.
+Set the `Partitions` field to 1 for each topic:
     - `postgres.products.products`
     - `postgres.products.orders`
     - `mysql.customers.customers`